greywolf001au/termhelper/README.md

 1) Bypassing events will be changed to allow selection of key events to bypass.

-2) Currently the default enter keystroke outputs '\r' which is overriden to output '\n', this will be changed to use the lineEnd setting.

-3) Make this a standalone module without requirement of keypress module.
+2) Make this a standalone module without requirement of keypress module.

-4) Basic code cleanup and bug fixes.
+3) Basic code cleanup and bug fixes.

-5) Possibly add string colouring and styles.
+4) Possibly add string colouring and styles.

   -----------------------------------------------------------------------------------------------

 ** Complimentary Modules

 Colors module will allow terminal colors and styles however this library extends the String prototype.
-While it works quite nicely it is not the preferable method.
+While it works quite nicely it is not the prefered method.

   -----------------------------------------------------------------------------------------------